Jet Li: Taiji Zen

+In 2011, Li founded Taiji Zen, along with co-founder Executive chairman Jack Ma.
+Taiji Zen combined the martial art of tai chi (taijiquan in Chinese) with practices such as meditation.
+It packaged these into several different classes and online programs.

 Philanthropy

 Li has been a "philanthropic ambassador" of the Red Cross Society of China since January 2006.
 He contributed 500,000 yuan (US$62,500) of box office revenues from his film Fearless to the Red Cross' psychological sunshine project, which promotes mental health.

-In April 2007, touched by his life-shaking experience in the Maldives when he was close to dying during the 2004 tsunami, Li formed his own non-profit foundation called The One Foundation.
+In April 2007, touched by his life-shaking experience in the Maldives when he was close to dying during the 2004 tsunami, Li formed his own non-profit foundation called One Foundation.
 The One Foundation supports international disaster relief efforts in conjunction with the Red Cross as well as other efforts, including mental health awareness and suicide prevention.
 Since the starting of the foundation, Li has been involved with recovery efforts in seven disasters, including the 2008 Sichuan earthquake and Typhoon Morakot in Taiwan.
 In the 2013 Lushan earthquake in Ya'an, Sichuan, Li and other members of the entertainment sector were the first to appeal for donations of money, goods and materials to help the victims of the disaster.
 Wu Jing was a One Foundation volunteer and helped in the effort.

 Li discussed his commitment to philanthropy in an interview with the December 2009 issue of Alliance magazine, stating that "grassroots non-government organizations can help the government in its blind spots.
 Government relief is not always detail-oriented.
 Grassroots NGOs can't be as big as a government effort, but they need to be flexible and independent."

 In September 2010, he was appointed by the International Red Cross as the first Good Will Ambassador.
 He posted online, saying: "Today I signed a deal with the International Federation of Red Cross and Red Crescent Societies – IFRC – to become the FIRST goodwill ambassador in the history of this humanitarian organization.
 I am very honored!
 At the same time, I will not pause to celebrate, but instead keep pushing forward and do my best to help the world!
 Thank you all once again for your support and belief in me!"

 It was also announced in September 2010, when Li was attending his wax unveiling ceremony in Hong Kong Madame Tussauds, that Li would be meeting Bill Gates and Warren Buffett to talk about charity work.
 "Three days ago, I received an email from Gates, hoping I could make time because he and Buffett hoped I could go for a 30-minute chat before the dinner about the future we face as human beings, so I will go," Li said.